 Activity II.
-FACILITATING FUTURE SUPPLY
+FACILITATING FUTURE SUPPLY OF NUCLEAR FUEL

-ESA takes responsibility for the common supply policy with the strategic objective of security of supply in order to prevent excessive dependence of Community users on any single external supplier, service provider or design through appropriate diversification, in line with relevant decisions at political level.
+ESA takes responsibility for the common supply policy with the view to ensuring the security of supply in the short-, medium- and long-term.
+It aims to prevent excessive dependence of Community users on any single external supplier, service provider or design through appropriate diversification, in line with the REPowerEU Communication and relevant political decisions and to facilitate existence, where and when possible, European supply production capacities to ensure the Community independency.
+ESA actions support and complement, as appropriate, the EU policy framework and objectives related to energy security and security of supply in the nuclear sector.